RyanStan/ConiferOS/README.md

 - The Kernel land code currently disables interrupts whenever it executes, because there aren't any safety mechanisms in place to support interleaving.
 I would like to add some support for concurrency controls for kernel land code.
+- A PCI driver so I can dynamically find attached devices.
+Then I don't have to guess I/O port addresses.